w3f-community/asylum-ui/packages/game-developers-console/README.md

 It will set up and run three containers and **automatically seed the mock data**.

-> Note: execute the following command inside `asylum-ui-ipfs` container to avoid CORS issues:
+> Note: execute the following command inside `asylum-ui-ipfs` container to avoid CORS issues and restart container:
 > ```
 > ipfs config --json API.HTTPHeaders.Access-Control-Allow-Origin '["*"]'
 > ```